ryantd42/NY-Legislative-Git/2023/S6781B-2023/bill.md

   May 9, 2023
   ___________

  Introduced  by Sens.
-PARKER,  COMRIE,  JACKSON, LANZA, MYRIE, PERSAUD, SANDERS -- read twice and ordered printed,  and  when  printed  to  be committed to the Committee on Cities 1
+PARKER, BAILEY, CLEARE, COMRIE, FERNANDEZ, JACKSON, LANZA, MYRIE, PALUMBO, PERSAUD, RAMOS, RHOADS, SANDERS --  read  twice and ordered printed, and when printed to be committed to the Committee on  Cities 1 -- recommitted to the Committee on Cities 1 in accordance with Senate Rule 6, sec.
+8  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  administrative code of the city of New York, in relation to allowing commuter vans to accept  hails  from  prospective